Kotlin/kotlin-jupyter/docs/README-STUB.md

 ### Dependencies resolving annotations

 It is possible to add dynamic dependencies to the notebook using the following annotations:
  - `@file:DependsOn(<coordinates>)` - adds artifacts to classpath.
-Supports absolute and relative paths to class directories or jars, ivy and maven artifacts represented by colon separated string
+Supports absolute and relative paths to class directories or jars, ivy and maven artifacts represented by the colon separated string
  - `@file:Repository(<absolute-path>)` - adds a directory for relative path resolution or ivy/maven repository.
  To specify Maven local, use `@file:Repository("*mavenLocal")`.